What is Gabapentin?

 Pain-related diseases such as fibromyalgia, sciatica, and multiple sclerosis are among those that patients use Gabapentin to aid in finding relief from.

-So, how does an anticonvulsant medication aid in pain maintenance of such diseases?
+So, how does an anticonvulsant medication aid in the pain maintenance of such diseases?

 By binding calcium channels, Neurontin is able to decrease sensitivity in two types of stimuli: